Welcome

 SQE2 Syllabus

-For SQE2, you are required to understand the drafting principles necessary to prepare clear, unambiguous legal documents.
-Focus your revision on:
+For SQE2, you are required to understand the drafting principles necessary to prepare clear, unambiguous legal documents, with a focus on the following syllabus points:

-• the need for precision, certainty, and unambiguous language in legal drafting
+• ensuring precision, certainty, and unambiguous language in legal drafting

-• identification and avoidance of common sources of drafting ambiguity
+• identifying and avoiding common sources of drafting ambiguity

-• the use of defined terms and consistent language throughout legal documents
+• using defined terms and consistent language throughout legal documents

 • recognising and eliminating unnecessary jargon or excessive formality

-• techniques for reviewing and quality checking draft documents for clarity and completion
+• reviewing and quality checking draft documents for clarity and completion

 Test Your Knowledge